Nadil-Dulran/coding/README.md

 ## Notes
 - Samples are intentionally simple and self-contained.
-- Add your own files under the corresponding language folder and follow the same run patterns.
+- Can add files under the corresponding language folder and follow the same run patterns.